 The most popular reason why a parent had disenrolled their child was, “You closed my school!”
 While that seems like an obvious answer, the word to focus on in that response is “My.”
 Parents didn’t care that there was another Catholic school for their children to attend, even though the administration had worked diligently to make the transition to another school as smooth as possible.
 Parents were answering the survey with the word, “My.”
 It wasn’t “our” school, and it wasn’t “my kids’ school,” the open short answer response was “my” school.
 Parents take ownership of the school because they’re the ones who are paying the tuition for their children to attend.

 For some, even the $500 “incentive” the school offered to parents to enroll their children in the school down the road was no incentive.
-In that example I gave about the three merging schools, one of them had an announced tuition of $3000 per student, and the merged school had a tuition of $3000 per student, even though the family could apply for financial aid, a common parent reaction was to “forget it,” and not even make the effort to apply for an award or scholarship, let alone enroll.
+In that example I gave about the three merging schools, one of them had an announced tuition of $3000 per student, and the merged school had a tuition of $4000 per student.
+Even though the family could apply for financial aid, a common parent reaction was to “forget it,” and not even make the effort to apply for an award or scholarship, let alone enroll.

-Consider the advice of Paul McCartney, and “Let ‘Em In” by offering for no tuition to assist in enrolling or transferring additional students for the higher grades of your school!
+Consider the advice of Paul McCartney, and “Let ‘Em In” by offering parents zero tuition to assist in enrolling or transferring additional students for the higher grades of your school!
 There are three things, however, you must do first before getting all excited about this tactic to increase your enrollment:

 2) You must have room for these children in the classroom without increasing your costs.
 And today, that’s going to be a VERY important concern with an emphasis on continued distancing considerations due to COVID-19.
-In other words, if you have 10 children in 3rd grade, and your maximum pre-determined class size is 25, then don’t accept more than 15 children since doing so will mean you have to add another teacher.
+In other words, if you have 10 children in 3rd grade, and your maximum pre-determined class size is 15 spaced appropriately apart, then don’t accept more than 5 children since doing so will mean you have to add another teacher for another room.
 Such a strategy creates waiting lists, and a funny thing happens when waiting lists develop – demand increases!
 People want to be part of something that’s successful!
 When there’s no waiting list, parents know they can take their time to make enrollment decisions.
 When there is one, your enrollment solidifies that much faster.
 And today’s if you lead a “small” school, you may have one of the most incredible opportunities to grow your school – by really emphasizing your safe environment!

 Note that much of the article here speaks to money.
 While many think it’s “all about the money,” when it comes to faith-based schools today, it’s really “all about the experience” that your school’s parent community has.
 Remember those parents who come to you and can’t pay tuition may be driving a new car or truck, and may be taking a vacation or cruise.
 Why?
 Parents today will pay for, and find a way to pay for, experiences!
 With that in mind, is their experience of your school a good one, or is it a great one?
 Better yet, is it an excellent one?
 Ask them.
 They’ll tell you…since they believe it’s their school.